MariloyH/Kickstarter_analysis/README.md

 ### C) Limitations of the dataset
 For the purposes of this work, I think the data is enough because our Client wants informtion about past releases, but if she wants to make an invest due this results, we suggest some issues:
 Although the first chart shows that the plays premiered in the months of May and June have fared better, it does not show the percentage of successful works.
 We cant took the data from the Theater Outccomes by Lauched Date and calculate the percentage of successful goals (See %SuccessfulbyLaunched Date tab on Kickstarter_Challenge.xlsx) Here we can observe that the successful rate is practically the same throughout the year, with a small decrease during  December, January and August (probably due vacation period).
 From here,  we can suggest there is another determinant facts than the Launched Date.
 In the case of the second  limitation is that although the funding goal shows that the higher it is, the more likely it is not to be successful, what we can do is that setting a more attainable goal allows it to be met.
-If take a Statistical look to the specific Theatre Plays Data,  (See TeatherFundraisingStats tab in Kickstarter_challenge.xlsx), we can see that the Median  the fundraising goal for successful plays is $6,124.37 USD and the MEAN of the pledge is $3,160.22 USD, so we can suggest to establish a reasonable fundraising these two values.
+If take a Statistical look to the specific Theatre Plays Data,  (See TeatherFundraisingStats tab in Kickstarter_challenge.xlsx), we can see that the MEAN  the fundraising goal for successful plays is $6,124.37 USD and the MEAN of the pledge is $3,160.22 USD, so we can suggest to establish a reasonable fundraising these two values.